 In April of 2011, I wrote a story that garnered some viral success called Kate Middleton Stole My Royal Wedding Dream.

-Thinking back to where Kate was–and where I was–at this time last year, inspires time for all of us to think self-reflectively.
+Thinking back to where Kate was (and where I was) in April 2011, inspires me to think self-reflectively.

-- What do you want to accomplish this year?
+What do I want to accomplish that I keep putting off?

-While we all reflect, I still look to Kate for inspiration on how far we can all go next year on our lives.
-So like this time last year, I still stand by why I look up to Kate.
+And in reflection, I still look to Kate for inspiration on how far we can all go with our big dreams.

 Lastly, she shares many milestone characteristics of a typical twenty-something—she’s held multiple jobs, switched careers, and experienced the “break-up-and-make-up” cycle of love.

-Instead, Middleton starting working for her parent’s party supply company.
-Now, she’ll never have to work a day in her life, but it’s nice to the future princess jumped back and forth with career choices and felt the indecisive burden that goes along with fully experiencing your 20s.
+Instead, Middleton started working for her parent’s party supply company.
+Now, technically she’ll never have to work a day in her life, but it’s nice for the future princess to jump back and forth with career choices and felt the indecisive burden that goes along with fully experiencing your 20s.